ashraf-s9s/clustercheck-iptables/README.md

   server 192.168.0.203:3308;
 }
 ```
-If the backend node is not "healthy", 3308 will be unreachable because the corresponding iptables rule is removed on the database node and nginx will exclude it from the load balancing set accordingly.
+If the backend node is "unhealthy", 3308 will be unreachable because the corresponding iptables rule is removed on the database node and nginx will exclude it from the load balancing set accordingly.

 # Install